MichielCottaar/MCMRSimulator.jl/README.md

 The latest documentation can be found [here](https://open.win.ox.ac.uk/pages/ndcn0236/mcmrsimulator.jl/dev).

 ## Citing MCMRSimulator.jl
-This software can be cited using the information in [CITATION.cff].
+This software can be cited using the information in the CITATION.cff file.

 ```
 @software{cottaar_michiel_2022_7318657,